samselikoff/2024-01-11-radix-slider-rubberband/app/OUTLINE.md

 Now bar tracks the icon – even when we let go and animate it!! so cool.

-# New 5: Animate Right icon
+# 5: Animate Right icon

 Debug to get a sense